RobertOstermann/vscode-inline-parameters/README.md

 </p>

 <h2 align="center">
-Implement the new Inlay Hints API to add Inline Parameters for Java, Lua, and PHP.
+This extension implements the new Inlay Hints API to add Inline Parameters for Golang, Java, Lua, and PHP.
 </h2>

 <p align="center">